baigm-tur/report_generator/README.md

 ## Features

-- **Auto-calculation of team averages**: The application automatically calculates team averages based on all employees in the CSV file.
+- **Auto-calculation of team averages**: The application automatically calculates team averages based on all trainers in the CSV file.
 - **Smart data extraction**: Daily tasks and hours are parsed from complex strings in the CSV.
-- **AI-generated evaluations**: The application suggests quality and throughput remarks based on the employee's performance.
 - **Responsive design**: The application works on desktop and mobile devices.
 - **Data validation**: Form fields are validated to ensure all required information is provided.